 That is the next problem I have with property.
 Being a physical thing, over time it breaks down and needs maintenance.
 But also it’s able to be completely destroyed by something unforeseen and crazy like a fire or a flood.
 Or the property can have defects that you only discover later but cost a fortune to fix.
 A fire in an apartment building can wipe out an insane amount of wealth in an instant.
 I think this is less rare and able to be prepared for better than say a market crash.
 But it is still very destructive and unpredictable.
 Being a physical thing it can be physically destroyed and you can’t get your money out of it until you sell it.

 This stems from the fundamental problem of lack of liquidity that exists in property.
 In stocks, you can sell it in an instant if you think something bad will happen.
 In property it might take you many months of advertising to find the right buyer and put together a deal.
-If you know a cyclone or flood or fire is coming you can’t your money out, you just have to prepare for the natural disaster as best you can.
+If you know a cyclone or flood or fire is coming you can’t get your money out, you just have to prepare for the natural disaster as best you can.
 It’s more liquid than startup or private equity but still this inability to get out of the asset at short notice can cause massive problems if you’re not able to sensibly forward plan your life.
 Whether something like climate change makes this more frequent, I don’t know, but I’d err on the side of being able to prepare.

 The final problem I have with property is that it is a physical thing which means it ties you down to a specific place.
 It’s complicated to own a property in Australia if you plan on moving to France.
 The ownership of property physically ties you to a place so it takes away your flexibility of choice and freedom of movement.
 I think that’s why property is generally an older persons asset class once they’re stable and have put down roots and know where they will be for the rest of their life and get old.
+If you are good at planning for the future and are attached to a part of the world, then these don’t really matter.